|

 And I am beginning to think that I was wrong to stay here with

 youI do not know you at all!"
-And she pushed past him
+She pushed past him and

-he ran after her and gripped her around the waist and dragged
+ran after her and gripped her around the waist and dragged her

 a crash.